Digital Minimalism: How Get Rid of the Clutter (+Cal Newport’s Book Review)

 Digital Minimalism: In Closing…

 Digital minimalism is a compromise in a world where it seems like your only options are to be constantly on your phone or to be completely unplugged.
-Neither of those choices are healthy or reasonable, so the key is to set goals for your internet use.
+Neither of those choices is healthy or reasonable, so the key is to set goals for your internet use.

 Simple changes like organizing your files on your devices and setting limits on mindless internet use can make a big difference in your productivity and quality of life.